University of North Florida: Campus

-Library
+Thomas G. Carpenter Library

 The Thomas G. Carpenter Library, or building 12, is named after the university's first president, Thomas G. Carpenter.
 Groundbreaking began on August 8, 1978, and was completed on October 1, 1980.

 Construction to expand the library by adding a four-story addition began in May 2004.
 This addition added 79000 sqft and increased the capacity of the library from 800 to 2,000, bringing the size of the library to 199000 sqft.
 Costing $22.5 million, the new addition was opened in December 2005.

 The library has 328 public workstations, 18 group study rooms, 37 carrels, 19 faculty, 25 support staff, over 1.4 million microform units, over 800 videos, 13,000 electronic journals, over 52,000 electronic books, and over 840,000 volumes.
 Electronic resources are available off campus for students, faculty and staff.
 Free wireless Internet is available throughout the building and enrolled students can check out laptops.